bjtn1/bjtnoguera.com/notes/docs/web-dev/the-dom.md

 ## Assignment
 1. Complete [this challenge](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#active_learning_a_dynamic_shopping_list)
-2. Do the first 2 sections of [this JavaScript DOM Tutorial](https://www.javascripttutorial.net/javascript-dom/)
+2. Do the first 2 sections of [this JavaScript DOM Tutorial](https://www.javascripttutorial.net/javascript-dom/), then do the 7th section